iechor/docs/content/engine/swarm/stack-deploy.md

 title: Deploy a stack to a swarm
 ---

-When running Docker Engine in swarm mode, you can use `docker stack deploy` to deploy a complete application stack to the swarm.
+When running iEchor Engine in swarm mode, you can use `iechor stack deploy` to deploy a complete application stack to the swarm.
 The `deploy` command accepts a stack description in the form of a [Compose file](../../compose/compose-file/legacy-versions.md).